rhmap-emea/RHMAP-Demo-Apps/README.md

 ```
 By using $scope.$apply the mobile app's UI can be updated asynchronously every time there is a change in BPM's processes or tasks.
 This is a simple way of building a process driven, asynchronous mobile app that can be used to push tasks to for example field personnel, call center staff etc.

+## RHMAP-Angular-Material-Boilerplate
+This is a [demo project](https://github.com/torbjorndahlen/md-boilerplate) that provides a boilerplate for mobile
+apps designed with Angular Material Design.
+The app is responsive to fit different screen sizes.
+It consists of modules that can be added or removed from the basic view.
+The modules include: a toolbar with a
+logo that can be replaced, a left sidenav, an analytics panel with a piechart.
+A choice between a card layout
+or a list for the main application screen.